neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 ## Overages

-Neon plans comes with allowances of compute, storage, and projects.
-For the allowances included with each plan, see [Neon Plans](/docs/introduction/plans).
-If you go over your allowances on a paid plan, overage charges are applied.
+Neon plans include allowances for compute, storage, and projects.
+For details on each plan's allowances, see [Neon Plans](/docs/introduction/plans).
+If you exceed these allowances on a paid plan, overage charges will apply to your monthly bill.
+You can track your usage on the **Billing** page in the Neon Console.
+For guidance, see [Monitoring Billing](/docs/introduction/monitor-usage).

-TBD

-## Changing your billing plan
+## Changing your pricing plan

-You can change your Neon Plan at any time.
-To do so ...

-TBD
+To change your Neon pricing plan, you can cancel your current subscription and create a new one.
+However, this approach does not preserve your existing Neon projects.
+If you want to keep your projects while changing plans, please open a [support ticket](https://console.neon.tech/app/projects?modal=support).
+The Neon Support team will help you update your plan and migrate your projects to the new plan.

 ## Enterprise Plan

-Neon's **Enterprise Plan** is a custom plan intended for large teams, enterprises requiring database fleets, or SaaS vendors interested in integrating Neon into their service.
-It's not available for selection in the Azure Marketplace by default.
-For more about this plan, see [Enterprise Plan](/docs/introduction/plans#enterprise).
-If you're interested in discussing an Enterprise Plan, please contact our [Sales](https://neon.tech/contact-sales) team.
+Neon's **Enterprise Plan** is designed for large teams with unique requirements that aren't covered by Neon's self-serve plans.
+For more details, see the [Enterprise Plan](/docs/introduction/plans#enterprise).
+To explore this plan, contact our [Sales](https://neon.tech/contact-sales) team to discuss a custom private offer available through the Azure Marketplace.

 ## Questions?